 The Company reviews goodwill for impairment utilizing either a qualitative assessment or a two-step process.
 If the Company decides that it is appropriate to perform a qualitative assessment and concludes that the fair value of a reporting unit more likely than not exceeds its carrying value, no further evaluation is necessary.
-If the Company performs the two-step process, the first step of the goodwill impairment test is used to identify potential impairment by comparing the fair value of a reporting unit with its carrying amount, including goodwill.
-If the fair value of a reporting unit exceeds its carrying amount, goodwill of the reporting unit is considered not impaired and the second step of the impairment test is unnecessary.
-If the carrying amount of a reporting unit exceeds its fair value, the second step is performed to measure the amount of impairment by comparing the carrying amount of the goodwill to a determination of the implied value of the goodwill.
-If the carrying amount of goodwill is greater than the implied value, an impairment charge is recognized for the difference.
+If the Company performs the two-step process, the first step of the goodwill impairment test is used to identify potential impairment by comparing the fair value of a reporting unit is considered not impaired and the second step of the impairment test is unnecessary.
+If the carrying amount of a reporting unit exceeds its fair value, the second step is performed to measure the amount of impairment by comparing the carrying amount of a determination of the implied value of the goodwill.
+If the goodwill.
+If the carrying amount of the goodwill to a determination of the implied value of the goodwill.
+If the carrying amount of the difference.